Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

 7. Finished!

 ## Usage:
+### getUser.php:
 With this API you can query multiple users at one and it does not matter if you use their names, uplayID's or both.
-(Get requests)
+(Get requests).

 Here are some examples:
 ```